mojaloop/documentation/mojaloop-technical-overview/central-settlements/settlement-process/README.md

 - [Sequence Diagram for Query Settlements by Parameters](get-settlements-by-params.md)

-### 2.10 Transfer Settlement Handler
+### 2.10 Gross Settlement Handler

 This handler executes after each transfer is committed and performs the following operations on success:
-1. Execute custom scripts that implementers can use to implement per-transfer actions once a transfer has been committed such as interchange fees.
-2. Handle the updating of the POSITION and SETTLEMENT accounts for participants involved in a transfer where there is a settlement model defined as immeditate and gross on the POSITION account to facilitate RTCGS (Rel-Time Continuous Gross Settlement) per transfer.
+ Handle the updating of the POSITION and SETTLEMENT accounts for participants involved in a transfer where there is a settlement model defined as immeditate and gross on the POSITION account to facilitate RTCGS (Rel-Time Continuous Gross Settlement) per transfer.

 This is done by consuming events of the notification topic.